Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 5.3.2 By us on 30 days notice to you, unless we terminate pursuant to Clause 2.2 without notice.

 5.3.3 By you on up to 30 days notice to us by phone (see clause 8.1.2).
-Please note this method is not the preferred method of Community Action Suffolk as this cannot be evidenced in any form.
+Please note this method is not the preferred method of IT Services at CAS Ltd as this cannot be evidenced in any form.
 Any errors made in the event of a cancellation, may not be able to be rectified to a suitable conclusion.

 5.3.4 By you by cancelling your payment method direct with the bank.
 Please note this method is the preferred method to ensure correct cancellation of your account.
 Please note also with this clause, you will need to contact us to let us know you have cancelled your account so all services can be closed and payments can be ceased from our end.

-5.4 We may also terminate the Agreement or suspend the supply of the Community Action Suffolk Service to you, immediately and without notice if:
+5.4 We may also terminate the Agreement or suspend the supply of the IT Services at CAS Ltd Service to you, immediately and without notice if:

-5.4.2 you or any person using your account misuses the Community Action Suffolk Service in any way, including without limitation, misuse in the manner as set out in Clause 2.2.
+5.4.2 you or any person using your account misuses the IT Services at CAS Ltd Service in any way, including without limitation, misuse in the manner as set out in Clause 2.2.

 5.4.3 bankruptcy or other insolvency proceedings are brought against you;